Best Netflix Series for Teens

 Whether your teen wants to watch TV alone or as part of a family movie night, they will enjoy these best Netflix series for teens.
 There is one major problem with Netflix that hasn’t quite been fixed yet: helping viewers decide what to watch.

 Finding the best Netflix series for teens is easy as well.
 Once you come across a title that interests you, simply add it to your watchlist to enjoy now or later.
 When you’re ready, grab some popcorn and a beverage, and get comfy with these best Netflix series for teens.

 13 Reasons Why

 Starting off strong is 13 Reasons Why.
-Most parents have surely read the headlines and some may have come to conclusions before watching the series in its entirety.
+Most parents have surely read the headlines, and some may have come to conclusions before watching the series in its entirety.
 However, this Netflix series for teens can open up a dialogue between parents and teens.

 On the complete opposite side of the spectrum as 13 Reasons Why is American Vandal.
 This series is a mockumentary that takes a poke at the hundreds of documentaries on Netflix.
-This series is for the older teens in the house but is still a great time.
+This series is for the older teens in the house but is still a wonderful time.

 The End of the F***ing World

-Bare with us here, things just got dark but in a funny way.
+Bear with us here, things just got dark but in a funny way.
 The End of the F***ing World is a series that follows a teenage boy who thinks he’s a psychopath and the girl he has fallen in love with.

 On My Block

 High school drama and going through the transformation from childhood to adulthood can be difficult.
 These things can get even worse when you’re in a city like LA.
 On My Block follows a group of friends as they deal with growing up in the inner-city.

 Best Netflix Series for Teens | Stranger Things

 Let’s get dark, ‘80’s style!
 Stranger Things has become a phenomenon all its own.
 This show follows a group of boys and a superpowered young girl as they fight the forces of another dimension.
 Taking inspiration from “It” and “E.T.”, Stranger Things is a thrill ride no teen will want to miss.

 There are already two seasons that have hit many different must-see lists on the internet and for good reason.
 There are more seasons on the way, so catch up now while you can.

 There are many different family dramas that teens adore but Atypical is different in the best ways possible.
 The story follows a young man with autism who is looking to find a girlfriend but finds so much more along the way.
 This show sheds light on autism and while it is a dramedy, the protagonist is rarely the butt of the joke.

 Instead, this show is about differences and how we all have them and shouldn’t let them divide us.

 A Series of Unfortunate Events

 While this finds itself on the list of best series on Netflix, be warned: it’s hard to watch.
 It depicts some of the worst things that could happen to a group of siblings.
 If you do hit play, you may find yourself torn, wanting to close your eyes while being completely glued to the screen.